capensisma/Herald/README.md

 #### On Client and Sever

 First define your courier.
-In this example the courier will only send messages `onste` (in app notifications).
-It also provids an optional pre-formated message.
+In this example the courier will only send messages `onsite` (in app notifications).
+It also provides an optional pre-formatted message.

 ```js
 Herald.addCourier('newPost', {